htaruosis/jekyll-now/future-posts.md

 * I've crashed into a light pole, what do I do?
 * A look at public housing in Broadmeadows
 * Sturt Street corridor works by Regional Roads Victoria
-* Wayfinding signage across Melbourne
+* Standardising wayfinding signage across Melbourne
 * Strategic Cycling Corridors in Melbourne's southeast

 *More to come*